yeonhj0507/yeonhj0507/README.md

 Skills: JS / HTML / CSS / JAVA / Python

-- 🔭 I’m currently learning on KyungHee Highschool
+- 🔭 I’m currently learning on Korea Univ
-- 🌱 I’m currently learning Django Rest Framework(DRF)
+- 🌱 I’m currently learning indestrial and management engineering
 - 🤔 I’m looking for help with How to manage team

 ##### [more Information about me](https://link.inpock.co.kr/yeonhj0507)